neondatabase/website/content/docs/quickstart/node.md

 ### Introduction

-In this section, you will learn how to add a Postgres client to your Project and connect to your database.
+In this section, you will learn how to add a Postgres client to your Project and connect to your Neon Project.

 ## Step 1 — Add Postgres client to your Neon Project